FraunhoferIOSB/ChillImport/Example/ImportExample01.md

     2. Description: eg "none"
     3. Create a Sensor.
 This is the sensor which created the measurements.
         1. Name: "TempAndSpeedSensor1"
-        2. Description: eg "A temperature and windspeed sensor" This a short description of the sensor.
+        2. Description: eg "A temperature and windspeed sensor" This is a short description of the sensor.
         3. Encoding Type: eg "application/pdf".
 This defines the file type of the Metadata.
         4. Metadata: "example/link/123.pdf" The detailed description of the Sensor.
         5. Click "Create Sensor"